 - Click Feedback Types

-- Hover over your desired Feedback Type (Suggestions) & click Modify
+- Hover over your desired Feedback Type (Issues) & click the modify pencil

 - Click External Sources